A chance to explore our universe.

 Ask a question...
 Explore that question with a hands-on enquiry...
 Discover a big idea!

 At Eye, we have a distinct vision for the best way to learn about science.
-We believe that the best way to explore the world and to acquire the powerful knowledge that underpins an understanding of our universe.
+We believe that science is an opportunity to explore the world and to acquire the powerful knowledge that underpins an understanding of our universe.
 We believed every child have regular opportunities to undertake hands-on enquiries to develop their ability to think and investigate like a scientist.
-We learn that everyday questions often lead us to understand more about the greatest discoveries in science and to appreciate the majestic world in which we live:
+We learn that everyday questions are often linked to the greatest discoveries in science and this helps us to appreciate the majestic world in which we live.